 Additionally, we derive a significant portion of our revenue from distribution of our games on the Apple App Store and the Google Play Store, and the virtual items we sell in our games are purchased using the payment processing systems of these platform providers.
-In the fiscal year ended March 31, 2023, we derived 98.0% of our mobile revenue on Apple and Google platforms.
+In the fiscal year ended March 31, 2024, we derived 95.0% of our mobile revenue on Apple and Google platforms.
 We are subject to the standard policies and terms of service of third-party platforms, which govern the promotion, distribution, content and operation generally of games on the platform.
 Each platform provider has broad discretion to change and interpret its terms of service and other policies with respect to us and other developers, and those changes may be unfavorable to us.
 A platform provider may also change its fee structure, add fees associated with access to and use of its platform, alter how we are able to advertise on the platform, change how the personal information of its users is made available to application developers on the platform, limit the use of personal information for advertising purposes, or restrict how players can share information with their friends on the platform or across platforms.
-For example, in December 2017, Apple revised its App Store Guidelines to require the disclosure of the odds of receiving certain types of virtual items from "loot boxes" (or similar mechanisms that offer a paid license to randomized virtual items) before customers purchase a license for the virtual items, and in May 2019 Google revised its Play Store policies to require similar disclosures.
-As another example, in April 2021, Apple released iOS version 14.5 which required developers to get explicit permission from users, on an app-by-app basis, to use the identifier-for-advertisers, a device identifier assigned by Apple to each of its devices and used by advertisers to attribute app installs to advertising campaigns, target users through user acquisition, and deliver targeted ads.
-These requirements have been maintained in subsequent versions of Apple iOS.
-Additionally, in February 2022, Google announced plans to make privacyfocused changes to its Android advertising identifiers after a two-year process, taking into account feedback from developers, regulators and other interested parties.
+For example, in April 2021, Apple began requiring developers to get explicit permission from users, on an app-by-app basis, to use the identifier-for-advertisers, a device identifier assigned by Apple to each of its devices and used by advertisers to attribute app installs to advertising campaigns, target users through user acquisition, and deliver targeted ads.
+These requirements are known as Apple's AppTracking Transparency framework and have been maintained in subsequent versions of Apple iOS.
+Additionally, in February 2022, Google announced plans to make privacy-focused changes to its Android advertising identifiers after a two-year process, taking into account feedback from developers, regulators and other interested parties.
+Also, beginning January 2024, Google began requiring publishers and developers using certain Google advertising products to serve ads in the U.K. or European Union (E.U.) to use a Google certified consent management platform.
 We are continuing to evaluate how these rules or changes may affect our business, operations and financial results.